MichaelSheinman/short-story-generator/README.md

 ## Introduction

-We created two models to aid writers with creating short story.
+We created two models to aid writers with creating short stories.

 - A short-story generator: A model that takes the start of a short story and continues the story.
 - A title generator: a sequence-to-sequence model that generates a title given a short story.